Free Rhode Island Solar Incentives: Claim Solar Panels (Open Enrollment)

 As a resident, you’re probably very familiar with the notoriously high electricity rates in the state: 11th highest in the country.1 The cost of electricity in Rhode Island (per kilowatt-hour) is more than 21% above the national average.

-It’s no wonder that so many homeowners are eager to break free from expensive utility bills by enrolling in renewable energy programs that offer rebates, credits and discounts for green energy.
+It’s no wonder that so many homeowners are eager to break free from expensive utility bills by enrolling in renewable energy programs that offer rebates, credits, and discounts for green energy.

 And with the recently passed Affordable Solar Access Pathways initiative, even low-income households can now tap into solar savings.
 Additionally, with its ambitious goals of 100% renewable energy reliance by 2033,10 the Ocean State is poised to continue growing its solar capacity.